xTheBHox/15418-f18-nonogram/README.md

 ### Machine

+We believe GPUs are a good platform for this solver for a number of reasons.
+One is that, excluding heuristics (which will require us to do more research), the majority of the workload is using simple solving techniques to either find that a certain state has a contradiction somewhere down the line, or that it can be brought to a different state that requires assumptions to be made.

+All of the simple solving techniques can be run in parallel by row and column (as described above).
+Because the same methods will be employed across each row and column, there is the potential for SIMD parallelism to be useful.
+Additionally, puzzles are small and can take advantage of thread block shared memory, which in GPUs is significantly faster than global memory.
+Finally, the small size of each puzzle means that they can be copied in and out of memory extremely quickly.

-Using a GPU or a heterogeneous configuration is suitable because the problem inherently has many small parts (many cells, many rows, many columns).
-Therefore, puzzles can be divided up into many small semi-independent problems with shared memory (by line or by cell).
-However, there is unlikely to be much use for SIMD parallelism.
-As such, it may be useful to try it on a processor like a Xeon Phi which has a large number of independent processors but better performance with divergent execution.
+Finally, it may be useful to try writing our solver to run on a processor like a Xeon Phi which has a large number of independent processors but better performance with divergent execution.

 ### Languages
 C++: Fast, with good library support.